The Texas

 The first section of Loop 410, from Culebra Rd. to Bandera Rd., opened in 1956 as a two-lane (i.e. one lane in each direction) freeway (sometimes called a "Super Two".)
 It was followed a month later by the section from Culebra Rd. to Marbach Rd. (also a "Super Two") and Marbach Rd. to US 90 (access roads.)
 1957 saw the opening of the Loop 410 mainlnes from Fredericksburg Rd. to Vance-Jackson Rd. and the access roads from there to San Pedro Ave.

 The first proposals for an "Outer Loop" (now Loop 1604) were also made at this time.
-The western arc, from I‑10 to US 90, was originally to be designated Loop 334 before being merged with FM 1604 in 1959.
+The route was originally to be designated Loop 26, then Loop 334, before being designated as FM 1604 in 1959.

 Loop 1604 note: The overall Loop 1604 proposal is only shown during this year.
 It remained in the local highway plans from this point forward, but it was initially built as Farm-to-Market roads.
 For clarity, from this point on, "proposed freeway" sections for Loop 1604 will only be shown when plans were released to upgrade those original farm road sections to a freeway.